Samdan9/NostalgiaCrafted/README.md

 Q&A

-Q: Sam... what if Archive.org is still blocked?
+Q: What if Archive.org is still blocked?

 A: You can try downloading it on your phone and put it in your drive so you can drag and drop the file!

-Q: Is the anywhere else I can find this file?
+Q: Is there anywhere else I can find this file?

 A: No. If you find one somewhere other than my Archive do NOT touch it.